Fibre bundle framework for unitary quantum fault tolerance: Example II: Toric codes and string operators

+Since $U'$ and $U$ have the same Choi-Jamiolkowski isomorphism on the subspace $S$, they act the same way on $S$. \end{proof}

-Furthermore, we claim that all states in one invariant subspace $C_{\ket{\psi}}$ have the same density matrix on qubits not adjacent to the square $ABCD$.
+We thus need only to show that all states in one invariant subspace $C_{\ket{\psi}}$ have the same density matrix on qubits not adjacent to the square $ABCD$.
 Let $\tr_\#$ indicate the trace over the $12$ qubits adjacent to the square $ABCD$.
-Suppose that $Q$ is any Pauli operator not acting on the $12$ qubits adjacent to $ABCD$.
-Then